-- The law enforcement officers will conduct the questioning with the principal or his designee present. - The principal or his designee will attempt to contact the parent/legal guardian and request his attendance. - If law enforcement officers intend to take a student into custody or arrest a student, they must present an official warrant. - The principal will assist law enforcement officers in assuring that all procedural safeguards as prescribed by law, are observed.
+- The law enforcement officers will conduct the questioning with the principal or his designee present. - The principal or his designee will attempt to contact the parent/legal guardian and request his attendance. - If law enforcement officers intend to take a student into custody or arrest a student, they must present an official warrant. - The principal will assist law enforcement officers in assuring that all proce-